 All one, two, three, four, five of them?

 “Printz-winner Going aces her picture-book debut with this comical saga of a tutu-wearing bulldog who is the designated cat-sitter while the humans are at the store.
 Once the car leaves the driveway, five cats of varying breeds skedaddle from the sofa to spill milk, stir up fireplace ash, empty the hamper, disrupt a vanity, and more.
 Dog worries that their raucous acting out will reflect badly on him: “Would he still be a good Dog, a smart Dog, the very best Dog?”

-His idea to entice good behavior with kibbles disappears with his own hunger.
+His idea to entice good behavior with kibbles disappears with his own hunger for meals for puppy labs and the like.
 As he naps, the cats remember that they love Dog and bring the house back to perfect order as the family arrives.
 Dog gets his rewards, then observes the pile of sleeping felines and thinks, “Good cats…Smart cats.
 The very best cats.”

 Going’s sentence structure reflects the hero’s thought patterns and her sound effects (“Fwomp!”) escalate the humor.
 Santat’s realistic cartoons feature priceless expressions and poses.
 This is a treat for all pet lovers.”—School Library Journal, starred review.

 “A beleaguered bulldog tries herding cats in this high-anxiety comedy, Going’s (Fat Kid Rules the World) first picture book.
 In panels that open the tale, readers see the amiable Dog sitting, staying, and dancing on command-in a pink tutu, no less.